4rim/steklo/README.md

         |   post3.md
 ```

-Just create a directory for your blog posts, write a post in a Markdown file,
+Just create a directory for your blog posts, edit the variables in the shell
+script to match your file/directory names, and  write a post in a Markdown
-and then enter `stek <directory name>` into the terminal.
-The shell program
+file.
+Then enter `stek <directory name>` into the terminal, where the name
+of the directory is whichever one holds all your Markdown blog posts.

-that it invokes will first convert the given Markdown file into HTML.
-It will
+The shell program invoked by `stek` will first convert the given Markdown file
-not be a standalone HTML document, but rather a fragment that will then be
+into HTML.
+The HTML generate will not be a standalone document, but rather a
-combined with the main HTML document in your home directory.
+fragment that will then be combined with the main HTML document in your home
+directory.

 Then, the shell script will ask you for a few things for the RSS item entry,
 namely the post id (a unique identifier of the post for the sake of linking),
 title, and then description.

-After it runs, you should have a new RSS item entry and your post itself
+After it runs, you should have a new RSS item entry and your new post should be
-should be contained in your blog HTML file.
-All of this done without you
+contained in your blog HTML file.
+All of this done without you having to dig
-having to dig into the headache-inducing `<div>` and `<span>` soup---neat!
+into the headache-inducing `<div>` and `<span>` soup---neat!